Team-Spyderover/Final_Project_Report/Project_Code.md

 ```
 ### Code for generation of toggle signal to control QTPY from PICO4ML

-We adapted the code of ```mainfucntions.cpp``` in Pi inbuild person detection libraries to generate a toggle signal on pin 21 of pico4ml as soon as the score fo person face reaches 75 percent.
+We adapted the code of ```mainfunctions.cpp``` in Pi inbuild person detection libraries to generate a toggle signal on pin 21 of pico4ml as soon as the score fo person face reaches 75 percent.

 ```
 #include "main_functions.h"